 Dear White People, the debut film from writer/director Justin Simien, has become a talking point for those of us concerned with race matters in America since its Sundance debut in January.
-It's been out in limited theatrical release for more than a week now, and people are seeing that it's less the controversial screed they expected and more of a nuanced look at how we deal with the racial divisions – both personal and systemic – that plague our culture.
+It's been out in limited theatrical release for over a week now, and people are seeing that it's less the controversial screed they expected and more of a nuanced look at how we deal with the racial divisions—both personal and systemic—that plague our culture.

 VICE: What I got from the film is that we’re forced to accept identity, whether we like it or not.
 You’re born into it.
 I’m from a biracial family, and I could see my struggle with not knowing where I fit in displayed in every character.
 Is that where you’re coming from with this, or is that me projecting myself onto the work?